I grew up on a 500 acre farm in the rural town of Bradley, Oklahoma. My family raised cattle, sheep, chickens, and show pigs.

 Master of Science Education – 1987 Southwestern Oklahoma State University, Weatherford, Ok

-Oklahoma Energy Resource Board – Master Teacher – Fossils to Fuel & Fossils to Fuel 2 – 13 years
+Oklahoma Energy Resource Board – Master Teacher/Curriculum Specialist – Fossils to Fuel, Fossils to Fuel 2, & Petro Active 2000-present

 Great Expectations Master Teacher – 4 years

 I grew up on a 500 acre farm in the rural town of Bradley, Oklahoma.
 My family raised cattle, sheep, chickens, and show pigs.
-My parents still live there in the house my great grandfather built in the 1930’s.
+My dad passed away in 2020 after a long battle with heart disease, and my mom still lives in the house my great grandfather built in the 1930’s.

 God blessed my family with two children.
 My son, Jay, graduated from Lyon College in Batesville, Arkansas, with a degree in math.
 Jay also played baseball for the Lyon Scots and is a life long member of the TKE fraternity.
-Jay is employed with the technical department of AT&T. My daughter, Mayson, graduated from Fort Lewis College in Durango, Colorado, with a degree in English.
-Mayson is currently enrolled in the graduate program of Oklahoma University in Norman, Oklahoma, pursuing a degree in Library Science.
-Mayson is also employed by the Chickasaw Nation.
+Jay is employed with the technical department of Costco in Oklahoma City.
+My daughter, Mayson, graduated from Fort Lewis College in Durango, Colorado, with a BS in English, and Oklahoma University with a Master’s Degree in Library Science.
+Mayson is the manager of the Chickasaw Tribal LIbrary in Ada, Oklahoma.